Official Manual

 4. Each player draws 3 cards from their Candle into their hand; this is their starting hand.

-5. Turn order: Decide who goes first (class selection will follow this order—see The Calling below).
+5. Turn order: Decide who goes first (class selection follows this order; see Class selection below).

-Once turn order is set, each player must accept a curse.
+Once turn order is set, each player chooses a class.
 Class selection follows turn order: the player who goes first picks first, then the next in order, and so on.
-Each is offered 3 random classes and chooses one (the last to pick sees all previous choices—minor advantage).
+Each is offered 3 random classes and chooses one (the last to pick sees all previous choices—a minor advantage).
+The tiebreaker winner may choose to go first or last when setting turn order.

-2-player games: These classes are excluded from the 2-player pool because they play poorly or feel unsatisfying with only 2 players: The Mime, The Watcher, The Occultist, The Lich, The Plague, The Vulture, The Witness.
+2-player games: These classes are excluded from the 2-player pool because they play poorly or feel unsatisfying with only 2 players: The Mime, The Watcher, The Plague, The Vulture, plus The Lich and The Gravedigger (death/neighbour effects need a larger circle).
 The digital game and the Random Selector below remove them automatically when you choose 2 players.

 Classes available by group size